tetratorus/agent/README.md

 - What runtime variables it references
 - Its core behavior and requirements

-Then generate copyable JSON content (using [content] array format) for:
+Then generate copyable JSON content for manifesto.json:
-1. manifesto.json - containing the agent's:
+- Use EXACT format: ["content"]
+- All newlines as \\n
+- All quotes as \\\"
+- Output as a single line with NO formatting
+- NO explanations or markdown - just the raw JSON array
+- Content must define:
-   - Personality and behavior definitions
+  * Agent personality and behavior
-   - Tool usage patterns
-   - Response formats
+  * EXACT tool call formats with proper escaping
+  * Response format requirements
-2. Any other runtime variables referenced in agent.py
+  * Any other runtime requirements
 ```

 ----